-Knowledgeable and inspirational speaker on issues of equality, identity, new humanism and spirituality in the 21st century, the politics of Turkey, the Middle East and Europe
+- Insightful and inspirational speaker on issues of equality, identity, new humanism, spirituality and geopolitics in Turkey, the Middle East and Europe

-Influential social media activist with over 1.7 million Twitter followers
+- Influential activist with over 1.6 million Twitter followers